ExodusMovement/actions-label-merge-conflict/README.md

       - name: check if prs are dirty
         uses: eps1lon/actions-label-merge-conflict@releases/2.x
         with:
-          dirtyLabel: "PR: needs rebase"
+          dirtyLabel: 'PR: needs rebase'
-          removeOnDirtyLabel: "PR: ready to ship"
+          removeOnDirtyLabel: 'PR: ready to ship'
-          repoToken: "${{ secrets.GITHUB_TOKEN }}"
+          repoToken: '${{ secrets.GITHUB_TOKEN }}'
-          commentOnDirty: "This pull request has conflicts, please resolve those before we can evaluate the pull request."
+          commentOnDirty: 'This pull request has conflicts, please resolve those before we can evaluate the pull request.'
-          commentOnClean: "Conflicts have been resolved.
-A maintainer will review the pull request shortly."
+          commentOnClean: 'Conflicts have been resolved.
+A maintainer will review the pull request shortly.'
 ```

 You can use `eps1lon/actions-label-merge-conflict@main` instead to get the latest, experimental version.